rosikand/lemnos/README.md

 ## Email list

 You can also use the script stored in `mail.py` to send an email of the list to yourself.
-You must install the dependencies first which are yagmail and hickory
+You must install the dependencies first which are [yagmail](https://github.com/kootenpv/yagmail) and [hickory](https://github.com/maxhumber/hickory).

 You need to replace the variables at the top with your information:
 ```python